SelfTaughtCoder78704/parsley_svelte_quizzes/README.md

 <link rel="stylesheet" href="/index.0000000af.css" />
 ```

+&#8593;
+RENAME THE FILES TO WHATEVER MAKES SENSE FOR YOUR QUIZ

 ## copy both of the above files into the public folder of your Rails app

 Each time you make a change to the svelte app, you will need to rebuild the app and copy the files into the public folder of your Rails app